yedivanseven/CheckerPy/README.md

 mid = JustList(inp)
 out = NonEmpty(mid)
 ```
-More concisely, you could also try to squeeze everything on one line.
+You could also try to squeeze everything on one line.
 ```python
 out = NonEmpty(JustList(inp, name='placeholders'), name='placeholders')
 ```